Copenhagen criteria: Geographic criteria

+One criterion on which some applications have been rejected was not decided at the Copenhagen meeting.
 Article 49 (formerly Article O) of the Treaty on European Union (TEU) or Maastricht Treaty states that any European country that respects the principles of the EU may apply to join.
-Countries' classification as European is "subject to political assessment" by the Commission and more importantly—the European Council.
+Countries' classification as European is "subject to political assessment" by the Commission and, more importantly, the European Council.

 In 1987, Morocco applied to join the European Communities (the precursor to the European Union).
 The application was rejected on the grounds that Morocco was not considered to be a "European country" and hence could not join.

-In 2004, Cyprus joined the EU, despite its geographical position south of Asia Minor.
+The EU has generally taken a broad view of what counts as a European country, having approved the application of Cyprus and has ruled that Armenia, Georgia, and Turkey satisfy the requirements for application.

 Although non-European states are not considered eligible to be members, they may enjoy varying degrees of integration with the EU, set out by international agreements.
-The general capacity of the community and the member states to conclude association agreements with third countries is being developed.
-Moreover, specific frameworks for integration with third countries are emerging—including most prominently the European Neighbourhood Policy (ENP).
-This notably replaces the Barcelona process which previously provided the framework for the EU's relations with its Mediterranean neighbours in North Africa and Western Asia.

-The ENP should not be confused with the Stabilisation and Association Process in the Western Balkans or the European Economic Area.
-Russia does not fall within the scope of the ENP, but is subject to a separate framework.
-The European Neighbourhood Policy can be interpreted as the drawing up of the Union's borders for the foreseeable future.
-Another way the EU is integrating with neighbouring countries is through the Union for the Mediterranean, made up of EU countries and others bordering the Mediterranean sea.
+This currently includes the European Neighbourhood Policy, Union for the Mediterranean, and a variety of other European Union Association Agreements and EU free trade agreements.
+Non-EU European states are also participating (with or without the goal of eventual EU membership) in the Stabilisation and Association Process, Eastern Partnership, European Free Trade Association, EU-Russia Common Spaces, and Northern Dimension.

 Political criteria

 Democracy

-Functional democratic governance requires that all citizens of the country should be able to participate, on an equal basis, in the political decision making at every single governing level, from local municipalities up to the highest, national, level.
+Functional democratic governance requires that all citizens of the country should be able to participate, on an equal basis, in the political decision-making at every single governing level, from local municipalities up to the highest, national, level.
 This also requires free elections with a secret ballot, the right to establish political parties without any hindrance from the state, fair and equal access to a free press, free trade union organisations, freedom of personal opinion, and executive powers restricted by laws and allowing free access to judges independent of the executive.